 The University has established a 401(k) Defined Contribution Benefit Plan (the "401(k) Plan").
 All employees who are age of 21 or older are eligible to participate in the 401(k) Plan.
-Eligible employees may elect to make tax-deferred contributions subject to limitations imposed under the Internal Revenue Code and the University has the right to match those contributions.
+Eligible employees may elect to make taxdeferred contributions subject to limitations imposed under the Internal Revenue Code and the University has the right to match those contributions.
 Participant accounts are generally distributed to participants following their termination of employment.
 The University received \$715 as of July 1, 2018 as an assumed liability that was used to make a matching contribution to the Plan.
-The University made discretionary matching contributions to the 401(k) Plan of \$1,388 for the calendar year ended December 31, 2018.
-The University has accrued \$890 for its 2019 calendar year contribution to the 401(k) Plan as of June 30, 2019.
+The University made discretionary matching contributions to the 401(k) Plan of \$1,586 and \$1,388 for the calendar years ended December 31, 2019 and 2018, respectively.
+The University has accrued \$995 for its 2020 calendar year contribution to the 401(k) Plan as of June 30, 2020.